-The Co-curricular Grants Program provides funding and support for students to create innovative projects that build a sense of community and develop graduate qualities.
+Student Life Grants provide funding and support for students to create innovative co-curricular projects that build a sense of community and develop graduate qualities.

 You’ll get the opportunity to: